cluesurf/term/book/packages.md

 If there are more than 256 downloads, it can't be deleted without reaching out to support at meet@clue.surf.

-On publish to star.tree, once the package hits the server and streams the upload to google cloud, it generates the hash and saves the `star.tree`.
+On publish to term.tree, once the package hits the server and streams the upload to google cloud, it generates the hash and saves the `term.tree`.

 ```js
 // open file stream